Thomas Weisel Partners

 Series A in 1999

-Kozmo.com is an online delivery service that specializes in providing a range of products, including groceries, food, and convenience items.
-The company is known for its quick delivery times, typically completing orders in about 30 minutes.
-By leveraging the internet, Kozmo.com aims to meet the needs of customers seeking fast and efficient access to essential goods and entertainment products.
+Kozmo.com is an online delivery service that specializes in providing a wide range of products, including groceries, entertainment, food, and convenience items.
+The company is known for its rapid delivery model, aiming to deliver orders within approximately 30 minutes.
+By leveraging the internet for its operations, Kozmo.com offers customers a convenient solution to access everyday necessities and entertainment without the need to leave their homes.

 Omneon